mikeybyker/cure-firebase/README.md

 One day I might get round to adding my vinyl etc. too - though that would take a long, long time.
 I have lots :-)

 ### Continuous Integration
 This project follows a continuous integration process - from [Github](https://github.com/) to [Travis](https://travis-ci.org) to [Firebase](https://firebase.google.com) hosting.
-Each push to the repo runs unit-tests, and (assuming a pass) deploys to the live site.
+Each push to the repo runs unit-tests and (assuming a pass) deploys to the live site.

 [View live](https://cure.firebaseapp.com/)